 WHAT: The curriculum will cover core elements that are essential for participants to gain a greater understanding of the Sheriff’s Office operations.
 As a result of their participation, residents will be able to better comprehend the vital and unique role that the Sheriff’s Office

 plays in the community's public safety.
 The Sheriff’s Office is simultaneously able to acquire a greater understanding of the views and concerns of the community through an enhanced relationship with the public.
-See the inaugural session's page and the second session's page to learn more.
+See the pages of the inaugural session, the second session and the most recent session to learn more.

 For reasonable disability accommodation, contact email@example.com or 703.746.5116, Virginia Relay 711.